getml/getml.com/src/docs/user_guide/concepts/deployment/index.md

 shown in the beginning.
 Both ways are supported by the getML Monitor.
-But if you choose to pass the string representation, you also have to specify the particular format in order for the getMLEngineto interpret your data properly.
+But if you choose to pass the string representation, you also have to specify the particular format in order for the getML Engine to interpret your data properly.

 ```json
 {